 As a tonal language, Vietnamese writing relies heavily on diacritical marks.
 To create legible and readable Vietnamese typefaces, the marks not only need to be clear and balanced with the base glyphs, they also must not disrupt the kerning and leading of the overall design.
-This chapter focuses on the typographic details to help designers see the interaction between the letters and the accents so they can design effective Vietnamese fonts.
+This chapter focuses on the typographic details to help designers see the interaction between the letters and the accents.

 The horn must be attached to the letter o and u.
 The stroke begins from the upper right of the base letter and leads upward.
 Although appending the horn at the top of the u creates a seamless integration, attaching the horn lower on the stem of the u is also acceptable.
 Consistency and balance (with other diacritical marks such as the acute, grave, hook above, and tilde) are important when determining the position of the horn.